dd9jn/rfc4880bis/crypto-refresh.md

 ## Key Material Packet

 A key material packet contains all the information about a public or private key.
-There are four variants of this packet type, and two major versions.
+There are four variants of this packet type, two major versions (versions 4 and 6), and two strongly deprecated versions (versions 2 and 3).
 Consequently, this section is complex.

+For historical reasons, versions 1 and 5 of the key packet are unspecified.

 ### Key Packet Variants